Malaria

 Antimalarial medicines

-Antimalarial medicines are tablets taken to reduce the chance of malaria developing if you are bitten by an infected mosquito.
-There are a number of different antimalarial medicines, including chloroquine, mefloquine, proguanil, Malarone® (atovaquone-proguanil combination) and doxycycline.
+Antimalarial medicines reduce the chance of malaria developing if you are bitten by an infected mosquito.
+There are several different antimalarial medicines, including chloroquine, mefloquine, proguanil, doxycycline, and Malarone® (a combination medicine including both atovaquone and proguanil).
 The antimalarial medicine that you need will depend upon your travel destination and other factors.
-You may need to start taking an antimalarial medicine a few weeks before you travel.
-Your doctor will be able to help you make decisions about the most suitable antimalarial treatment.
+Some need to be taken for a while before and after travelling, as well as during the trip.

 Will I or my baby need extra monitoring during pregnancy?